HomeLearning Center › KSt Values Explained

 Published values are useful starting points, but remember: they represent specific particle sizes and test conditions.
 If your process generates significantly finer particles than the tested sample, your actual KSt will be higher.

-When You Need Laboratory Testing
+When You Need Laboratory KSt Testing

 Go straight to lab testing if: